Mi-Thorium/android_device_xiaomi_oxygen/README.md

-# Device Tree for Xiaomi Redmi Note 5A / Y1 Unified (ulysse)
+# Device Tree for Xiaomi UTER